Texas LLC: how to start an LLC in Texas

 Privacy Protections

-Texas provides reasonable privacy protections while maintaining transparency requirements:
+Texas provides reasonable privacy protections:

 Business-Friendly Laws